 A few boat's rules to be aware of:

-The Skipper makes the final call while on the boat.
+The Captain makes the final call while on the boat.

 There will be a safety briefing before we leave dock reviewing the boat and your responsibilities, identifying all the safety equipment, their use and location and a review of emergency procedures.